onnx/onnx/docs/CONTRIBUTING.md

 # Development

+__Note:__ If you are building ONNX on Windows, make sure to read the 'Building on Windows' section below before proceeding.

 You will need to install protobuf and numpy to build ONNX.
 An easy way to get these dependencies is via [Anaconda](https://www.anaconda.com/download/):